Pomona-ITS/HPC-Tech-Tutorials/design/meeting_notes/meeting_with_cole_first_draft_hpc_jan22.md

 The following were Cole's suggestions to incorporate in other versions of this slide deck*:

-- Change Interviewed to "6 out of 10" and list the departments verbally (include n slide notes); similarly, shorten all the bullet points and separate slide from verbal description
+- Change Interviewed to "6 out of 10" and list the departments verbally (include in slide notes); similarly, shorten all the bullet points and separate slide from verbal description  - DONE

 - Nick Weber has the slides template for Pomona

-- Group VMWare environment mentions
+- Group VMWare environment mentions - DONE

-- Considerations: add the explicit mention of not designing HPC environment using the existing Enterprise environment
+- Considerations: add the explicit mention of not designing HPC environment using the existing Enterprise environment - DONE

-- Data Lake - move to Recommendations
+- Data Lake - move to Recommendations - DONE

 - Add a mention of Dell/GPU Workstations; Pros and Cons' external GPUs as an option